 Covent Garden’s iconic location is bringing ballet and opera to your very home.
 Their program of free online broadcasts, available via Facebook and YouTube, can be accessed anywhere, anytime across the globe.

 London’s legendary dance theatre has put together a programme of full-length dance performances online, launching on Friday 27 March (World Theatre Day), with an exclusive online screening of Deluxe by BalletBoyz at 7.30 pm – the same time the work was due to be performed in our theatre.
 It will be available to watch on the Sadler’s Wells Facebook page.
-Other highlights include a new version of Wilkie Branson’s TOM, ballet LORENT’s spectacular family production, Rumpelstiltskin and a series of online dance workshops created specially for families with young children.
+Other highlights include a new version of Wilkie Branson’s TOM, ballet LORENT’s spectacular family production, Rumpelstiltskin and a series of online dance workshops created especially for families with young children.
 Check the full listing here.

 Start with The Show Must Go Online, which brings together actors from across the globe to perform the complete plays of William Shakespeare online, in the order they are believed to have been written.
 This fantastic team aims at producing 4 plays a month, live-streamed on YouTube, every Thursday at 7 pm.
 You can already see the first one, The two gentlemen of Verona, here.